How Temperature Affects Surface Tension ?

 Effect of Temperature on Surface Tension

-We know that kinetic energy of molecules increases with increasing the temperature.
-Due to this increased kinetic energy, water molecules move quickly and weakening the cohesive forces that hold them together.
-Consequently, the surface tension of water decreases with increasing the temperature.
+We know that the average kinetic energy of molecules increases with rising temperature.
+Due to this heightened molecular motion, molecules move more vigorously, directly weakening the cohesive intermolecular forces holding them together at the liquid boundary.
+Consequently, the surface tension ($\gamma$) of the liquid drops.

-At the critical temperature of a liquid, the surface tension becomes zero because at this point, the liquid and its vapor phase become indistinguishable, and the cohesive forces at the surface are completely overcome by the thermal motion of the molecules.
+At the critical temperature ($T_c$) of a liquid, the surface tension becomes zero.
+At this specific thermodynamic state, the physical boundary separating the liquid phase and its vapor phase completely vanishes, rendering them indistinguishable because cohesive forces are entirely disrupted by thermal motion.

 Test Your Knowledge

-1. How is surface tension related to temperature?
+1. How is surface tension generally related to temperature alterations?

-D. Surface tension increases with increasing temperature up to a certain point, then decreases.
+D. Surface tension increases continuously with increasing thermal input.

 2. Why does the surface tension of water decrease with increasing temperature?